-Harmful algal blooms (HABs) Forecasts
+Harmful Algal Bloom (HAB) Forecasts

-HABs occur in every state and are changing in frequency, toxicity, and duration.
-Both toxic and nontoxic HABs threaten human and marine mammal health, drinking water, tourism, commercial and recreational fisheries, and aquaculture.
+HABs occur in every state and are increasing in frequency, toxicity, and duration.
+Both toxic and nontoxic HABs threaten human, wildlife, and ecosystem health, drinking water, tourism, commercial and recreational fisheries, and aquaculture.
 Short-term HAB forecasts predict the intensity, location, and trajectory of blooms, and respiratory health risks of HABs in some areas.
 Longer-term forecasts predict the severity of HABs for the bloom season in a particular region.
 Scenario forecasts are used to test the impact of changing environmental conditions, such as nutrient pollution and climate change, on HAB occurrence over multi-year time scales.
-Forecasts and early warning allow effective mitigation of HAB impacts and facilitate HAB prevention.
+Forecasts and observations allow early warning for effective mitigation of HAB impacts and facilitate HAB prevention.